-- Journal reflect those rates that are charged where full payment is expected promptly upon the rendition of the billing and without consideration of factors other than hours and rates.
+- 12. An upward adjustment from the Laffey matrix is supported by an article reporting on a survey of law firm billing rates published in the San Francisco Daily Journal on August 10, 2012.
+According to this survey, the 2012 average billing rate in the San Francisco market was \$675 for a partner, up from \$654 in 2011, and \$482/hour for an associate, up from \$449/hour in 2011.
+Those rates are significantly higher than the rates indicated by the Laffey matrix for the year 2012.
+A true and correct copy of that article is attached hereto as Exhibit 3. - Journal reflect those rates that are charged where full payment is expected promptly upon the rendition of the billing and without consideration of factors other than hours and rates.
 If any substantial part of the payment were to be contingent or deferred for any substantial period of time, the fee arrangement would typically be adjusted so as to compensate the attorneys for those factors.
 In my experience, fee awards are almost always determined based on current rates, i.e., the attorney's rate at the time when a motion for fees is made, rather than the historical rate at the time the work was performed.
 This is a common and accepted practice that provides some compensation to attorneys for the delay in being paid. - 14.
 In cases where compensation is contingent on success, attorneys reasonably expect to receive significantly higher effective hourly rates, particularly where, as in this case, the result is uncertain.
 As the case law recognizes, this does not result in any undue "bonus" or "windfall."
 In the legal marketplace, a lawyer who assumes a significant financial risk on behalf of a client reasonably expects that his or her compensation will be significantly greater than if no risk was involved (for example, if the client paid the bill on a monthly basis), and that the greater the risk, the greater the "enhancement."
 As Judge Virginia Phillips has stated, "Adjusting court-awarded fees upward in contingent fee cases to reflect the risk of recovering no compensation for hundreds of hours of work makes those fee awards consistent with the legal marketplace, and in so doing, helps to ensure that meritorious cases will be brought to enforce important public interest policies and that clients who have meritorious claims, but lack financial resources, will be better able to obtain qualified counsel."
 Jeter-Polk v.
+Casual

-Casual Male Store, LLC, 2016 WL 9450452, at 8 (C.D.
+Male Store, LLC, 2016 WL 9450452, at 8 (C.D.
 Cal.
 Mar.
-4, 2016) (Phillips, J.). - 15.
-The attorneys' fees request here, \$17,500, is about 54% of the lodestar, which is \$32,601.50.
-Thus, the requested fee award results in a "negative multiplier," which supports a finding that the requested percentage of the total settlement value, 33%, is reasonable and fair.

-16. The fee request is reasonable, among other reasons, because of the risks associated with Plaintiff's counsel's contingent-based representation.
+4, 2016) (Phillips, J.).

+- 15. The attorneys' fees request here, \$33,750, is about 67% of the lodestar, which is \$50,189.00.
+Thus, the requested fee award results in a "negative multiplier," which supports a finding that the requested percentage of the total settlement value, 25%, is reasonable and fair. - 16.
+The fee request is reasonable, among other reasons, because of the risks associated with Plaintiff's counsel's contingent-based representation.
 Plaintiff's counsel should be compensated for their work because "[i]t is an established practice to reward attorneys who assume representation on a contingent basis with an enhanced fee to compensate them for the risk that they might be paid nothing at all."
 Thieriot v.
 Celtic Ins.
 Co., 2011 WL 1522385, at 6 (N.D.
 Cal.
 Apr.
 21, 2011) (Beeler, J.).
 Moreover, privately negotiated contingency agreements in employment matters in California typically range from 33% to 40% of any recovery.